 However, the student may provide a written appeal to the educational committee providing a verifiable explanation, as to illness, or other exigent circumstances which created a hardship whereby the course(s) could not be completed.

-Persons eligible under the above mentioned criteria shall complete an application for educational assistance and submit it to the Police Officer Assistance Trust.
+Persons eligible under the above-mentioned criteria shall complete an application for educational assistance and submit it to the Police Officer Assistance Trust.
+Also, include the course schedule, the latest transcript, and statement of fees to determine the amount of assistance we can provide.
 The completed application will be forwarded to the Educational Committee for review.
-Upon review of the application, a recommendation shall be made to the Board of by the Educational Committee at the next scheduled monthly board meeting.
+Upon review of the application, a recommendation shall be made to the Board of Directors by the Educational Committee at the next scheduled monthly meeting.

 Assistance shall be granted according to the following guidelines: